nostoc/sanitizor/temp-workspace/module-ballerinax-hubspot.marketing.events/README.md

 1. Navigate to the [HubSpot website](https://www.hubspot.com/) and sign up for an account or log in if you already have one.

-2. Ensure you have a Marketing Hub Professional or Enterprise plan, as the Marketing Events API requires access to advanced marketing features available in these plans.
+2. Ensure you have a Professional or Enterprise plan, as access to the Marketing Events API requires these higher-tier subscriptions with advanced marketing features.

 ### Step 2: Generate an API Access Token